DynamoMTL/dynamo-ops/_posts/at-the-office/2017-08-01-guiding-the-house.md

 **Keys:** You will be given a key to the front door (this door is not on the Kisi network) and a key that will open all the office doors (back up for Kisi or uncharged phones).

-(Note: we have hidden a set of keys in the Bike Room in the basement in case of any key related emergencies.
-The code to access the Bike Room is ‘1710’, and the keys are hanging on a pipe to the left when you enter the room.

 ###Common Spaces